Anything Box: Distances 2015-2018 (2015)

-Mired in controversy, the 2 CD set entitled simply Claude Distances was originally set to become the next Anything Box album, but due to internal pressures within the group, it was released as a solo album.
-Released on the endpop.com label, the album features the songs "Fast Forward", "Dead Stars", "Hello" and a strange subset of ambient electronic tracks.
+Mired in controversy, the 2 CD set titled simply Claude Distances was originally set to become the next Anything Box album, but due to internal pressures within the group, it was released as a solo album.
+Released on the endpop.com label, the album features the songs "Fast Forward", "Dead Stars", "Hello".

 Band member projects

-Claude S has released three albums as his solo project, The Diary, as well as a solo album titled Distances under his own name, Claude.
+Claude S has released three albums as his solo project, the Diary, as well as a solo album titled Distances under his own name, Claude.

-Paul Rijnders has several music projects including Goodbye July (synthpop) and The Lamented (garage rock).
-He is also known as a mashup remixer under the pseudonym Kult Litre, best known for the underground drum & bass remix of The Doors' "L.A.
+Paul Rijnders has several music projects including Goodbye July (synthpop) and the Lamented (garage rock).
+He is also known as a mashup remixer under the pseudonym Kult Litre, best known for the underground drum & bass remix of the Doors' "L.A.
 Woman".

 Dania Morales had a brief solo stint with Cellophane Flowers.

-Dave South currently plays bass guitar for The Valley Arena.
+Dave South currently plays bass guitar for the Valley Arena.

 Gary S is also known as The Notorious B.O.X., for his beat-boxing skills.

 Claude S and a friend, Steve B, posted a semi-monthly Internet radio program called "The Listen Show" where they were often joined by other friends, including Paul Rijnders.
 The show was basically the participants playing and discussing a wide assortment of songs.
 It also served as a means of updating fans to the latest Anything Box news.